 Count words, lines, and bytes (POSIX)

-If you don't specify any options, wc writes counts of lines, words and characters, in that order.
-If you specify one or more of the options -l, -w, or -c, the wc utility reports only the information selected for the specified options.
-The order in which you specify these options determines the order in which the number of lines, words, and bytes are written.
+If you don't specify any options, wc writes counts of lines, words and bytes, in that order.
+If you specify one or more of the options -l, -w, -m or -c, the wc utility reports only the information selected for the specified options.
+The order in which you specify these options determines the order in which the number of lines, words, characters, and bytes are written.